Close Menu

 • Cannot stay seated in class or at work.

-• Runs and climbs where it is inappropriate.
+• Runs and climbs where should not.

 • Cannot play or do leisure activities quietly.